Breast Reduction in Surrey, BC

 Am I a Good Candidate for Breast Reduction Surgery?

 In most cases, breast reduction isn’t performed until a woman’s breasts are fully developed.
 However, it can be done earlier if large breasts are causing serious physical discomfort.
 You must be emotionally mature, understand your motivations for having this procedure, and have realistic expectations about what the surgery can achieve.
 It’s important that you are not at smoker as the risks of serious complications, including nipple loss and breathing problems around the time of the surgery, would become much higher.

 Breast reduction surgery may be helpful if you:

-During your initial consultation, your surgeon will do a physical examination and go over your concerns and expectations.
-As every patient is an individual -- your age, the size and shape of your breasts, and the condition of your skin can all impact the procedure chosen and the final result -- your surgeon will discuss the procedure that best fits your goals and body.
+During your initial consultation with The Plastic Surgery Group, your plastic surgeon will do a physical examination and go over your concerns and expectations.
+As every patient is an individual — your age, the size and shape of your breasts, and the condition of your skin can all impact the procedure chosen and the final result — your plastic surgeon will discuss the procedure that best fits your goals and body.
 At this time, you will be given a basic understanding of the procedure, including how it can help, how it’s performed, what results you can expect, and its risks and limitations

 A breast reduction is performed under general anesthesia, which means you will be asleep through the entire operation.
 The surgery is approximately 1-2 hours and you will spend approximately 3 hours in the recovery room, so plan to spend the whole day at the hospital.
 You will be given a prescription for pain-killers and possibly antibiotics.
 There are a few variations in breast reduction technique but they all have three common components: